maqamylee0/emmilly-namuganga.github.io/_pages/about.md

 - Sep 2021 -   Now    : Admitted to study for a M.Sc. degree in Tsinghua University without entrance examination following professor Guoliang Li. -->

 ## Research Interest
-My research interests lie on the intersection of Machine Learning and databases.
+My research interests lie at the intersection of Machine Learning and databases.

 <!-- Currently, my research interests are centered around **Efficient ML**, specifically, accelerating the training and inference of LLMs (Large Language Models) and VLMs (Vision-Language Models). -->
 <!-- - AI4DB: Database for Artificial Intelligence. -->